mkrueger/MysticDraw/README.md

 Back in the 90' I made my own ANSI drawing tool which I used in my BBS for drawing stuff.
 It supported TheDrawFonts and was a bit more "cool" than TD at that time.
 I updated it from time to time - but nobody seemed to use it.
 Never got a single feedback on that.

 Doesn't matter - I know why: Because it was not written in rust :).
 First I used Turbo Pascal, moved to C 1996?
 (I think), reworked it in C++ (and introduced a lot of bugs, but with the lack of users it didn't matter).
+Last update was 2003.
+So ~20 years later it's time for a 2.0 version.

 Now I learn rust and as a medium sized UI project - why not ressurrect my 25 year old ANSI editor?